-Cumulo rates relate to the wholesale operations and as such have been directly allocated to wholesale with proportion of FTE used to split within wholesale.
+Cumulo rates relate to business operations and as such have been directly allocated to wholesale based on floor space for direct price control categories, and with a proportion of FTE used to split floor space related to general support services.

-Local authority rates mainly relate to the Redhill office and have been apportioned based on floor area occupied by each department.
 Wholesale and Retail received direct allocations for the floor space they occupy with support departments being allocated to Wholesale and Retail based on FTE.
 Within Wholesale and Retail, FTE is used to allocate costs to the operational units.